 Doctoral Research Opportunities

-Members of the Digby Stuart Research Centre for Religion, Society and Human Flourishing (DSRC) have expertise in a wide range of issues relating to the study of religions and theology, with specialisms in Islam, Christianity and Hinduism.
+Members of the Digby Stuart Research Centre for Catholic Studies (DSRC) have expertise in a wide range of issues relating to the study of religions and theology, with specialisms in Islam, Christianity and Hinduism.
 We can offer postgraduate supervision in a range of historical and contemporary approaches to theology and the study of religions, including: